hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a visiting scientist at MIT and a research scientist at Google Quantum AI.
+I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a senior research scientist at Google Quantum AI and a visiting scientist at MIT.
 I received my Ph.D. in 2023 advised by John Preskill and Thomas Vidick.
 I also go by the name Robert.

 In 2025, I will start as an Assistant Professor of Theoretical Physics at <a href="https://www.caltech.edu/" target="_blank">Caltech</a>.